 We found the perfect spot for sunset.
 When you walk down towards the temple you keep left.
 There are the cave and the ground that is flooded during high tide.
 You just keep walking until you reach the rocks at the of the bay.
 Go up and you have an amazing view of the sun setting next to/behind Tanah Lot.

-I highly encourage you to visit Tanah Lot when you’re in Bali.
+I highly encourage you to do a day trip to Tanah Lot when you’re in Bali.
 It is one of the most magical places I’ve ever been to!
 Feel free to message me with any further questions.
 I also love to be tagged or receive your pictures when you go to any places I recommend!

 For more blog posts helping you plan your time in Bali, check out these: Your vegan food guide to Canggu.
 The Secret Garden of Sambangan.
 Ten Days of Traveling Bali.
 Your vegan food guide to Ubud.
 10 Things to do in and around Ubud.
 My first weeks in Bali.

 Planning on going to the Nusa Islands?
 Check out my guides on how to explore Nusa Lembongan and Nusa Ceningan by foot and the best places on Nusa Penida.

 Follow me on Instagram here to keep up with my life after traveling!